ailintom/persons-names-MK/Database structure.md

-# Persons and Names of the Middle Kingdom.
-Database structure
+# Persons and Names of the Middle Kingdom
+# Database structure
 The data is stored in a MySQL database.
 For the sake of compatibility with other relational database management systems only the following datatypes are used:
 * `CHAR` (standard SQL data type `NATIONAL CHARACTER`) for short attributes;
 * `VARCHAR(255)` (standard SQL data type `NATIONAL CHARACTER VARYING (255)`) for short text values;